Queen Elizabeth I of England

 Queen Elizabeth I, circa 1595; Credit – Wikipedia

-In January of 1603, while suffering from a cold, Elizabeth moved from Whitehall Palace to Richmond Palace.
+In January 1603, while suffering from a cold, Elizabeth moved from Whitehall Palace to Richmond Palace.
 She recovered from the cold but fell ill at the end of February with severe tonsillitis.
 She had no appetite and suffered from insomnia.
 On March 18, 1603, she became very ill and refused to go to bed, instead lying on a heap of pillows piled on the floor.
 When Robert Cecil, 1st Earl of Salisbury urged her to go to bed, Elizabeth showed a last flash of her feisty spirit and said to him, “Little man, little man, MUST is not a word to use to princes.”

 The Death of Elizabeth I, Queen of England by Paul Delaroche, 1828; Credit – Wikipedia

 Since none of the children of Henry VIII had children, King James VI of Scotland, the only child of Mary, Queen of Scots, was the senior heir of King Henry VII through his eldest daughter Margaret Tudor.
-From 1601 onward, Sir Robert Cecil, Queen Elizabeth’s chief minister, had maintained a secret correspondence with James to facilitate a smooth succession.
-On her deathbed, Queen Elizabeth finally gave her assent that James should succeed her.
+From 1601 onward, Sir Robert Cecil, Queen Elizabeth’s chief minister, maintained a secret correspondence with James to facilitate a smooth succession.
+On her deathbed, Queen Elizabeth finally gave assent for James to succeed her.
 Queen Elizabeth I died on March 24, 1603, at the age of 69.
 A messenger was sent at once to Scotland to bring James the news of his accession to the English throne as King James I of England.
 Elizabeth was buried at Westminster Abbey in the same vault as her half-sister Queen Mary I. The tomb erected above only has Elizabeth’s effigy, but King James I ordered this to be inscribed upon the tomb in Latin: Regno consortes et urna, Hic obdorminus Elizabetha et Maria sonores in spe resurrectionis – Partners both in throne and grave, here we rest as sisters, in hope of our resurrection.

 Effigy of Elizabeth I: Photo Credit – www.findagrave.com